michaelnagy/reactRing0/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+I will be used as a homepage for the [Ring-0](https://ringsec.net/(https://ringsec.net/) Website.

-Below you will find some information on how to perform common tasks.<br>
+Below you will find some information on how to perform common tasks in this project.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Table of Contents